cscorley/dissertation/chapters/3_previous/1_trace.md

 To evaluate this work, we compared our automated approach to manually extracted links.
 Two of the authors inspected each bug report patch and created extracted a goldset of changed methods by hand.
-The tool was employed on the same bug report patches, and the other authors verified it's results against the human-extracted goldset.
+The tool was employed on the same bug report patches, and the other authors verified its results against the human-extracted goldset.

 We found significant differences between the goldsets and the generated sets.